karush17/esac-web/index.md

 <h3>About ESAC</h3>

-Evolution-based   Soft   Actor   Critic(ESAC) is  an  algorithm  combining  Evolution Strategies (ES)  with  Soft Actor-Critic (SAC)  for state-of-the-performance equivalent to SAC and scalability comparable to ES.
+Evolution-based   Soft   Actor   Critic (ESAC) is  an  algorithm  combining  Evolution Strategies (ES)  with  Soft Actor-Critic (SAC)  for state-of-the-performance equivalent to SAC and scalability comparable to ES.
 ESAC abstracts exploration from exploitation by exploring policies in weight space using evolutions and optimizing gradient-based knowledge using the SAC framework.
-ESAC makes use ofa novel soft winner selection function  and carries out genetic crossovers in hindsight.
+ESAC makes use of a novel soft winner selection function  and carries out genetic crossovers in hindsight.
 ESAC also introduces the novel Automatic Mutation Tuning (AMT) which maximizes the mutation rate of ES in a small clipped region and provides significant hyperparameter robustness.

 <p align="center"><img src="/images/schematic.gif" height="400" width="650" /></p>